The commodity finance market history shows a pattern of (often) hasty entries then departures by banks and alternative financiers.

 From that moment and onward the Swiss took over the place of their American counterparts but in 2014, BNP Paribas (Suisse) agreed to plead guilty and to Pay $8.9 Billion for Illegally Processing Financial Transactions for Countries Subject to U.S. Economic Sanctions.

-More recently, regulatory changes and market dynamics have also prompted trading companies to re-evaluate their financing arrangements and -on more frequent occasion- acting in that capacity themselves.
+More recently, regulatory changes and market dynamics have also prompted trading companies to re-evaluate their financing arrangements and -on more frequent occasion- acting in that capacity themselves: they bank.

 Mercuria Energy Trading Inc banks with Societé Génerale New York Branch but occasionally re-lend to producers and give access to its capital (lend its credit) to selected counterparties in the energy derivatives.